Analytics (ANLY)

 ANLY 3339.
 Data Mining and Visualization.

-This course introduces data mining concepts and practical skills for applying data mining techniques to solve business problems.
-It emphasizes data visualization and data analysis algorithms (e.g., prediction, classification, clustering), systematic evaluation, and model assessment for big data sets.
+This course introduces fundamental data mining concepts and practical skills for applying advanced techniques to solve complex business problems.
+Students explore essential topics including data visualization, various analysis algorithms such as prediction, classification, clustering and corresponding performance metrics.
+Significant emphasis is placed on model assessment specifically for big data sets within professional contexts.
+By focusing on these quantitative methods, learners develop the ability to analyze large-scale information and interpret results effectively to support strategic, data-driven organizational decisions.
 Prerequisite: ANLY 2333 or MATH 2328 or [ANLY 2300 and [GEO 3301 or PSY 2301 or IE 3320 or SOCI 3307 or PH 3315]] with a grade of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter